smikitky/react.dev/src/content/learn/synchronizing-with-effects.md

 <Solution>

 Put the conditional logic inside the Effect.
 You will need to specify `shouldFocus` as a dependency because you are using it inside the Effect.
-(This means that if some input's `shouldFocus` changes from `false` to `true`, it will focus after mount.)
+(This means that if some input's `shouldFocus` changes from `false` to `true`, it will focus after the next render.)

 <Sandpack>